vladi245/WebFrontend-group8/README.md

 ## Watch Out For

 ### 1. Everything must be running
-Since the project consists of 5 repositories co-existing toghterer to have full functionality of the application make sure to run every one of them otherwise, there will be API errors and some functionalities might not be accessible or the app might not work as intended.
+Since the project consists of 5 repositories co-existing toghterer to have full functionality of the application make sure to run every one of them otherwise, there will be API errors and some functionalities might not be accessible and the app might not work as intended.

 ### 2. The `.env` File
 ```env